 4. Carlton Davis, CB, Tampa Bay Buccaneers

-3. Chandler Jones, EDGE, Arizona Cardinals
+2. Chandler Jones, EDGE, Arizona Cardinals

+He is starting to decline from an athletic standpoint, but his durability is one of his top strengths.
 He may not be considered an elite pass rusher at this stage, but Jones remains one of the best in the league at getting to the quarterback and causing havoc.

-2. Terron Armstead, OT, New Orleans Saints
+1. Terron Armstead, OT, New Orleans Saints